Seth Jahn: Personal

 Jahn was born on December 25, 1982.
 He is from Lakeland, Florida, and currently lives in Tampa, Florida.
 He graduated from George Jenkins High School in Lakeland, Florida.
 While in his 20s, he worked for the Lake Wales Police Department.
 He enlisted in the US Army on September 11, 2003, initially serving in the field artillery corps before joining the Special Operations community.

 A US Army veteran, Jahn did three tours of Afghanistan as a member of the U.S. Army's Special Operations.
 He also served in Iraq.
 In 2010 while serving in Afghanistan, he was severely injured in combat after his all-terrain vehicle rolled down an embankment.
 In 2014, as a government security contractor, he was injured again after being hit by rocket shrapnel.

 Since acquiring his disability, Jahn has climbed two of the world's tallest mountains.
 He has also fought professionally in a Muay Thai bout in Thailand, MMA in Europe, and has also driven a Formula One car in European circuits.

-He is also a massive anti-Semite.